 The Whitefish in Montana, Northwest US, is an authentic mountain town in the northern Rockies.
 Not only is it surrounded by exquisite beauty; it has been ranked as one of the top 52 places to visit in the world by The New York Times in 2020, rated as one of the most beautiful in the US, and the most beautiful town in Montana.
 The town is well known for environmentalism and is a good place to live for hippies.

-For skiing, the Whitefish Mountain Resort on the near Glacier National Park has some of the most affordable mountain ski tickets and equipment rental prices.
+For skiing, the Whitefish Mountain Resort near Glacier National Park has some of the most affordable mountain ski tickets and equipment rental prices.
 It was ranked No.3 Best Resort in the West by SKI Magazine Readers for the 2020-21 ski season and placed second in overall value.
-The swing skiing starts at 1pm and includes night skiing, but night skiing itself is also available.
+The swing skiing starts at 1 pm and includes night skiing, but night skiing itself is also available.

 One-day lift ticket (adults): $85